3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 Review your existing policy and procedures manual, in addition to your current benefit offerings, to determine if language adjustments should be made to mirror the final rule’s definition of full-time staff (i.e., +30 hours).

-Conduct an analysis or engage your insurance broker or third-party administrator to determine the competitiveness of your employee benefits offerings for your local market and organization size.
+Conduct an analysis or engage your insurance broker or third-party administrator to determine the competitiveness of your employee benefit offerings for your local market and organization size.
+Robust benefits are an important part of nonprofit compensation and can help attract and retain nonprofit employees.

 Partner with your local and neighboring school districts to understand their employee benefits.
 Consider statewide plans and, if needed, complete a FOIA request to obtain information for each school and district.